 Check with your tax advisor to see what needs to be done to maximize savings and minimize your tax burden:

-- Learn which tax law changes might affect you; and
+- Learn which tax law changes might affect you

 - Use up your end-of-the-year budgets; this can help maximize your deductions for the current tax year.